jnaoroji/Readme-Generator-Professional-JN/README.md

   * [Questions](#questions)

   ## Installation
-  this is how you install
+  these are instractions on install

   ## Usage
-  this is how you use
+  these are useage ins

   ## License

-## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.

-For more information about the license, please refer to the [License]() documentation.
+For more information about the license, please refer to the [License](https://opensource.org/licenses/MIT) documentation.

   ## Contributing
   no CG

   ## Tests
-  this is test 10
+  test 15

   ## Questions
-  undefined
+  You can find more of my work at [km](https://github.com/km/).
+  If you have any questions about the repo, open an issue or contact me directly at [email@email.com](mailto:email@email.com).